-- Page 53 Management and Control-It is recommended that the company continue to have all officers and directors complete an annual conflict-of-interest disclosure. - Page 53 Unclaimed Property-It is recommended that the company comply with ch.
+- Page 51 Management and Control-It is recommended that the company continue to have all officers and directors complete an annual conflict of interest disclosure. - 2.
+Page 51 Unclaimed Property-It is recommended that the company comply with ch.
 177, Wis.
-Stat. as regards to unclaimed funds, and that it submit all funds that remain unclaimed after five years to the State of Wisconsin. - Page 54 Executive Compensation-It is recommended that the company properly complete the Report on Executive Compensation as required by s.
+Stat., as regards to unclaimed funds, and that it submit all funds that remain unclaimed after five years to the State of Wisconsin. - 3.
+Page 52 Executive Compensation-It is recommended that the company properly complete the Report on Executive Compensation as required by s.
 611.63 (4), Wis.
 Stat. - 4.
-Page 54 Credit for Reinsurance-It is recommended the company comply with the credit for reinsurance collateral requirements for certified and unauthorized reinsurers in accordance with SSAP No. 62R, par.
-56, and Appendix A-785 of the NAIC's Accounting Practices and Procedures Manual. - 5.
-Page 54 Corporate Insurance-It is recommended that the company revise its general liability policy to include proper language clearly stating that the coverage applies to the subsidiaries and any other affiliated companies. - Page 55 Actuarial Report Documentation-It is again recommended that the company include sufficient documentation in its actuarial report in accordance with Actuarial Standard of Practice No. 41 containing the following: - Future actuarial report exhibits developed in ResQ model reflect clearer labeling and footnotes, to the extent possible; - A summary of the indicated and carried loss and LAE reserve position by reserve review segment as of both September 30, 20XX and December 31, 20XX be included in future versions of the actuarial report; - The companies include a more traditional actual versus expected rollforward analysis at a disaggregated level in future reserve studies; - All detailed exhibits in support of the crop analysis performed by the QBENA companies be included in future actuarial reports: - Detailed exhibits in support of the Asbestos and Environmental ("A&E") analysis be included in the actuarial report, with a breakout of A&E reserves from the by-segment analysis provided; and - Future actuarial reports include a complete Schedule P reconciliation of paid losses, case outstanding reserves, and earned premiums by reserve review segment to the Schedule P lines of business.
+Page 52 Corporate Insurance-It is recommended the company to revise its General Liability Policy to include a proper language clearly stating that the coverage applies to the subsidiaries or affiliated companies. - Page 52 Actuarial Report Documentation-It is again recommended that the company include sufficient documentation in its actuarial report in accordance with Actuarial Standard of Practice No. 41, including: - Future actuarial report exhibits developed in ResQ model reflect clearer labeling and footnotes, to the extent possible; - A summary of the indicated and carried loss and LAE reserve position by reserve review segment as of both September 30, 20XX, and December 31, 20XX, be included in future versions of the actuarial report; - The companies include a more traditional actual-versus-expected rollforward analysis at a disaggregated level in future reserve studies; - All detailed exhibits in support of the crop analysis performed by the QBENA companies be included in future actuarial reports; - Detailed exhibits in support of the asbestos and environmental (A&E) analysis be included in the actuarial report, with a breakout of A&E reserves from the by-segment analysis provided; and - Future actuarial reports include a complete Schedule P reconciliation of paid losses, case outstanding reserves, and earned premiums by reserve review segment to the Schedule P lines of business.